enasequence/read_docs/retrieval/rulespace.rst

 How Do I Register with AAP ?
 ----------------------------
-Create an AAP account by registering at |AAP| and fill out the below user form.
+Create an AAP account by registering at |AAP| and fill out the user form.

 .. |AAP| raw:: html